retypeapp/retype/feature-log.md

 [Navigation icon](/configuration/project.md#nav-icons) control
 : Show or hide navigation icons for all, some, or no items with the `nav.icons.mode` setting.
 Options include `all`, `folders`, `pages`, `top`, and `none`.

+Navigation tags in the left menu
+: Automatically generate a tag summary section in the sidebar from the tags used across your site.
+Use `nav.tags` options to control the title, layout, alignment, ordering, variant, and include/exclude filtering.

 [Next/Previous](/configuration/project.md#nextprev) navigation control
 : Configure the visibility and sequencing of Next and Previous navigation buttons.
 Supports `show`, `hide`, and `exclude` modes at [project](/configuration/project.md#nextprev), [page](/configuration/page.md#nextprev), and folder levels.